 Charles Oakley attends Knicks-Cavaliers game in Cleveland

-Charles Oakley, still at odds with the New York Knicks, watched his former team in his hometown Thursday night .
 The former power forward attended his first Knicks game since being arrested after getting into an altercation with security guards at Madison Square Garden earlier this month.
+Oakley has a strained relationship with Knicks owner James Dolan, who banned the former player a few days following the incident.

 Add your comments below